-Neuromelanin is a pigment found specifically in the dopaminergic neurons of the human substantia-nigra (dark-substance) in the base of the brain.
-Neuromelanin is secreted by the pineal gland, a part of the brain that is believed to play a significant role in human spirituality.
-French philosopher and mathematician, Rene Descartes, 1596-1695 stated, “The pineal gland is the principal seat of the Soul and the place in which all our thoughts are formed.”
-Later I engaged in my own research of Neuromelanin.
-“On a philosophical plane, Neuromelanin is the biological doorway through which the life force of African spirituality passes in moving from the spirit to the material realm,” Dr. Richard King.
+Neuromelanin is a dark pigment secreted by the pineal gland, found in the center of the brain.
+René Descartes theorized that the pineal gland is, “the principal seat of the soul, and the place in which all our thoughts are formed.”
+Dr. Richard King posited, “On a philosophical plane, the pineal gland is the biological doorway through which the life force of African spirituality passes in moving from the spirit to the material realm.”

 My paintings are quasi-figurative, by turns humorous and grotesque, and bring together ideas, people and incidents central to modern debates about neuromelanin.
 I use a blend of traditional art media, and a wide range of unconventional organic materials - coffee, chocolate, ginger, tea and flour among them - to convey the rich layers of neuromelanin.
 My pictures, objects, and environments are a surreal fantasia on loosely linked themes such as under-recognized African-American inventors, the politics of sexual desire, and the complex aesthetics, narratives and metaphors attached to neuromelanin.
 Painting felt limited for conveying these complex ideas.
 A need for fuller expression led me towards multi-sensory, interactive art installations.
 Through this medium, I could invite the viewer to participate.